camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Read Variable (for process and standalone tasks)

+In case of Historic Tasks

+* Read Variable (only enforced when [Historic Instance Permissions](#historic-instance-permissions) are enabled)

 In case of Process Definitions

 * Read Instance Variable (for runtime process instance variables)